 Happy holidays from all the contributors here at Hydrology Corner!
-It’s been another busy year at Hydrology Corner with many insightful and important discussions on a range of themes such as water monitoring, hydrography, data quality, and water data management.
+It’s been another busy year at Hydrology Corner with many insightful and important discussions on a range of themes such as water resource management, estimating alpha, and women in the water industry.

 President & CEO

 Edward Quilty is the founder of Aquatic Informatics and has worked in the water industry since 1991.
 Ed started his career working with BC Environment as a water quality specialist before working for the BC Conservation Foundation as an aquatic ecologist, specializing in automated aquatic monitoring, data management, and assessment.
 In 2000, Ed began a PhD at the University of British Columbia where his work focused on aquatic time-series processing.
 Mr. Quilty is a registered professional biologist with the British Columbia College of Applied Biology, is a Director of the Canadian Water Resource Association, and is an active member of the US-based Data Methodology Board.
 Ed is also an active member of EO, a global entrepreneur network, and of ACETECH, a technology association focused on rapidly growing British Columbia companies.
 Ed founded Aquatic Informatics in 2003.

 By 2050, a world population of 9 billion will require 60% more food.
 The security of our global food supply is highly reliant on adequate water supply.
 According to the United Nations, “agriculture is the biggest water user, with irrigation accounting for 70% of global water withdrawals.”
 While the global population is growing, water supply is not.
 So to meet 2050 food demands, it’s important we learn to better utilize limited water resources for optimal agricultural production.
 Today’s irrigation districts are being smarter about water use!